colinaut/action-form/component-flow.md

 ## `<af-error>`

-This is a light DOM element hide/showing any html content inside based on validation of the target field or fieldset.
+This is a light DOM element hide/showing based on validation of the target field or fieldset.
 The af-error is hidden by default via css.
 The `invalid` attribute makes it visible.
+If the element has no textContent then it automatically adds "Required".

 ### connectedCallback Init